 The Skeena Industrial Development Park comprises 1,187 acres near Terrace’s regional airport to further strengthen the area as a hub for Northwest B.C.

-With a population of 59,000 people spread over nearly 20,000 square kilometres, the North Coast region offers space for a wide range of lifestyles.
+With a population of 59,000 people spread over nearly 124,000 square kilometers, the North Coast region offers space for a wide range of lifestyles.
 Key cities include Prince Rupert, a gateway for Asia-Pacific trade, and Terrace, a service hub in the region, which provide opportunities that attract industries, tourists, and businesses.
 Prince Rupert is a welcoming and affordable place, with state-of-the-art transportation, abundant natural resources, and countless business development opportunities related to port development.
-Terrace is well positioned to take advantage of the major developments in mining, green energy and LNG, making it the location of choice for established businesses and entrepreneurs.
-Find out more about economic opportunities in this region:
+Terrace is well positioned to take advantage of the major developments in critical minerals, green energy and LNG, making it the location of choice for established businesses and entrepreneurs.

 Economic Development Organizations